freudenjmp/blog/_posts/2024-01-12-no-user-logon.md

 * `k_EAuthSessionResponseAuthTicketInvalid` (maps to `8`)

 ## Steam3 validation:
 So... what is `CSteamServer3`?
-I don't know for sure but I can deduce from what I learned looking at the leaked CS:GO source code.
+I don't know for sure, but I can deduce from what I learned looking at the leaked CS:GO source code.
 Saving you from following me through the jungle of C++ classes and functions, here is what I found out as diagram followed by a textual explanation:

 ```mermaid
 sequenceDiagram